 Similarly to the Outstanding Claims Reserve, the net premiums reserve is also adjusted to take into account the default risk of the counterparties.

 Discounting

-The discounted Best Estimate of Liabilities (BEL), both related to the Outstanding Claims Reserve and premiums reserve, is derived by discounting the expected future payments of the UBEL by the reference basic risk free rate curve.
+Discounted Best Estimate of Liabilities (BEL), related to both the Outstanding Claims Reserve and Premiums Reserve, is derived by discounting the expected future payments of the UBEL by the reference basic risk free rate curve.

 Risk Margin